just heard that they have remixed NZ band Koras.

 I don't know whether I'm grooving hard to this because I'm pinin' for them days ov my youth or w/e, it's not like these are really the freshest beats in the whole world, in fact they sound quite dated to me but anyway if you love Stephen Mallinder you might get something out of this.
 BTW old dudes wtf with the clown costumes.

-― Inconceivable (to the entire world) (underrated aerosmith bootlegs I have owned), Monday, 5 November 2012 22:04 (1 year ago) Permalink
+― Inconceivable (to the entire world) (underrated aerosmith bootlegs I have owned), Monday, 5 November 2012 22:04 (five years ago) Permalink

 I played a show last week with Mal's other band Wrangler..Much more musically in common with CV than Hey Rube..